EXCLUSIVE-Hedge fund Mangrove urges Atlantic Power to return cash -sources

 Breaking up or selling Atlantic could require Mangrove to work to replace some directors in order to gain control of the eight-person board.

-Mangrove has not yet decided whether to push for a new slate, or whether it would do so at Atlantic's annual meeting or at a special meeting, the two sources said.
+Mangrove has not yet decided whether to push for a new slate, or whether it would do so at the annual meeting or a special meeting, the two sources said.

-Atlantic previously began the sales process.
-After conducting a review led by Goldman Sachs and Greenhill & Co last year, its board concluded a sale was not in the company's best interests.
+Atlantic has begun the sales process before.
+After conducting a review led by Goldman Sachs and Greenhill & Co last year, the board concluded a sale was not in the company's best interests.

-Soon after, Atlantic was the target of an attack from hedge fund Clinton Group, which lobbied to revive the sale process.
+Soon after it was the target of an attack from hedge fund Clinton Group, which was lobbying to revive the sale process.

 While that never came about, Atlantic put two new independent directors on its board late last year.

-As a part of an agreement with Atlantic, Clinton, which holds a 1.9 percent stake in Atlantic, votes its shares in support of Atlantic's initiatives; it would not be able to support Mangrove's candidates if a proxy contest were to occur.
+As a part of an agreement with Atlantic, Clinton, a 1.9 percent owner of Atlantic, votes its shares in support of Atlantic's initiatives and could not support Mangrove's candidates if a proxy contest were to occur.

-Potential buyers of Atlantic's assets include yield companies, which are often spun off from alternative energy companies, and private equity firms, said one of the sources.
+Potential buyers of Atlantic's assets include yield companies or yieldcos, which are often spun off from alternative energy companies, and private equity firms, said one of the sources.

 Earlier in the month, Atlantic agreed to sell its wind generation projects to TerraForm Power Inc for about $350 million.
-(Editing by Jeffrey Hodgson, Jonathan Oatis, Chris Reese and Leslie Adler)
+(Editing by Jeffrey Hodgson, Jonathan Oatis and Chris Reese)

 * To bid for iron ore, coking coal mines in govt auctions (Adds details on iron ore, coal mines)